joshtynjala/actionscript-3.0-developers-guide/files-and-data/working-with-local-sql-databases-in-air/using-encryption-with-sql-databases.md

 When the code is saving the salt to the Encrypted Local Store (ELS) or retrieving the salt from the ELS, it needs a String key under which the salt is saved.
-Without knowing the key, the salt value can’t be retrieved.
-In that case, the encryption key can’t be re-created each time to reopen the database.
+Without knowing the key, the salt value can't be retrieved.
+In that case, the encryption key can't be re-created each time to reopen the database.
 By default, the EncryptionKeyGenerator uses a predefined ELS key that is defined in the constant `SALT_ELS_KEY`.
 Instead of using the default key, application code can also specify an ELS key to use in the call to the `getEncryptionKey()`